The High Note: Critical response

 Writing for Forbes, Scott Mendelson gave the film a positive review, writing: "It's leisurely-paced, relatively grounded and rooted in the specific pleasures of watching good actors play nice people who deal with their specific conflicts as nicely as possible."

 Owen Gleiberman of Variety said the film "can't decide if it's a behind-the-music-industry drama or a go-for-your-dream fairy tale" and that "the feel-good factor hovers over this movie like a fuzzy bland cloud."

-The Guardian ranked The High Note 47th in its list of "50 best films of 2020 in the US".
+The Guardian ranked The High Note 47th on its list of the "50 best films of 2020 in the US".